-- The Chair appoints a committee consisting of at least three tenure-track Department faculty members to manage the search for each tenure-track and non-tenure-track faculty position.
+- The Chair appoints a committee consisting of at least three tenure-track Department faculty members to manage the search for each tenure-track and specialized faculty position.
 The Chair selects one of these committee members to serve as the chair of the search committee.
-The Chair may appoint additional members to the committee from outside the Department or from among non-tenure-track Department faculty. - 2.
+The Chair may appoint additional members to the committee from outside the Department or from among specialized Department faculty. - 2.
 The search committee makes recommendations for hiring to the Chair. - 3.
-The Chair presents her/his recommendations for hiring tenure-track and non-tenure track faculty to the Department faculty for discussion and advice. - 4.
-The Chair forwards her/his recommendations for hiring tenure-track and non-tenure track faculty to the Dean of the College.
+The Chair presents her/his recommendations for hiring tenure-track and specialized faculty to the Department faculty for discussion and advice. - 4.
+The Chair forwards her/his recommendations for hiring tenure-track and specialized faculty to the Dean of the College.